abinit/abinit/doc/tutorial/eph4isotc.md

     It is worth stressing that there is another important contribution to the phonon lifetimes induced by **non-harmonic** terms in the Taylor expansion of the Born-Oppenheimer energy surface around the equilibrium point.
-    Within the framework of many-body perturbation theory these non-harmonic leads to **phonon-phonon scattering processes** that can give a substantial contribution.
+    Within the framework of many-body perturbation theory, these non-harmonic leads to **phonon-phonon scattering processes** that can give a substantial contribution to the lifetimes.
     In the rest of the tutorial, however, non-harmonic terms will be ignored and we will be mainly focusing on the computation of the imaginary part of the phonon self-energy $\Pi$ in the harmonic approximation.

 At the level of the implementation, the integration of the double delta can be performed either with the **tetrahedron** scheme ([[eph_intmeth]] == 1), or by replacing the Dirac distribution with a **Gaussian** of finite width ([[eph_intmeth]] == 2).
-If the Gaussian method is selected  one can choose between a constant broadening $\sigma$ specified in Hartree via [[eph_fsmear]] or an adaptive scheme (activated when [[eph_fsmear]] < 0) in which a state-dependent broadening $\sigma_\nk$ is automatically computed from the electron group velocities $v_\nk$ [[cite:Li2015]].
+If the Gaussian method is selected, one can choose between a constant broadening $\sigma$ specified in Hartree via [[eph_fsmear]] or an adaptive scheme (activated when [[eph_fsmear]] < 0) in which a state-dependent broadening $\sigma_\nk$ is automatically computed from the electron group velocities $v_\nk$ [[cite:Li2015]].